-Development Biology: Embryonic development, cellular differentiation, organogenesis, metamorphosis, genetic basis of development, stem cells.
+Development Biology: Embryonic development, cellular differentiation, organogenesis, metamorphosis, the genetic basis of development, stem cells.

-Ecology: The ecosystem, habitats, the food chain, population dynamics, species diversity, zoogerography, biogeochemical cycles, conservation biology.
+Ecology: The ecosystem, habitats, the food chain, population dynamics, species diversity, zoogeography, biogeochemical cycles, conservation biology.

-Animal Behaviour: Types of behaviours, courtship, mating and territoriality, instinct, learning and memory, social behaviour across the animal taxa, communication, pheromones, evolution of animal behaviour.
+Animal Behaviour: Types of behaviors, courtship, mating and territoriality, instinct, learning and memory, social behavior across the animal taxa, communication, pheromones, evolution of animal behavior.

 Section U: Food Technology

-Food Chemistry and Nutrition: Carbohydrates: structure and functional properties of mono-, oligo-, & polysaccharides including starch, cellulose, pectic substances and dietary fibre, gelatinization and retrogradation of starch.
-Proteins: classification and structure of proteins in food, biochemical changes in post mortem and tenderization of muscles.
-Lipids: classification and structure of lipids, rancidity, polymerization and polymorphism.
-Pigments: carotenoids, chlorophylls, anthocyanins, tannins and myoglobin.
-Food flavours: terpenes, esters, aldehydes, ketones and quinines.
+Food Chemistry and Nutrition: Carbohydrates: structure and functional properties of mono-, oligo-, & polysaccharides including starch, cellulose, pectic substances, and dietary fiber, gelatinization, and retrogradation of starch.
+Proteins: classification and structure of proteins in food, biochemical changes in post mortem, and tenderization of muscles.
+Lipids: Classification and structure of lipids, rancidity, polymerization, and polymorphism.
+Pigments: carotenoids, chlorophylls, anthocyanins, tannins, and myoglobin.
+Food flavors: terpenes, esters, aldehydes, ketones, and quinines.
 Enzymes: specificity, simple and inhibition kinetics, coenzymes, enzymatic and nonenzymatic browning.
-Nutrition: balanced diet, essential amino acids and essential fatty acids, protein efficiency ratio, water soluble and fat soluble vitamins, role of minerals in nutrition, co-factors, anti-nutrients, nutraceuticals, nutrient deficiency diseases.
+Nutrition: balanced diet, essential amino acids, and essential fatty acids, protein efficiency ratio, water-soluble and fat-soluble vitamins, the role of minerals in nutrition, co-factors, anti-nutrients, nutraceuticals, nutrient deficiency diseases.
 Chemical and biochemical c hanges: changes occur in foods during different processing.

-Food Products Technology: Processing principles: thermal processing, chilling, freezing, dehydration, addition of preservatives and food additives, irradiation, fermentation, hurdle technology, intermediate moisture foods.
+Food Products Technology: Processing principles: thermal processing, chilling, freezing, dehydration, the addition of preservatives and food additives, irradiation, fermentation, hurdle technology, intermediate moisture foods.
 Food pack aging and storage: packaging materials, aseptic packaging, controlled and modified atmosphere storage.
-Cereal processing and products: milling of rice, wheat, and maize, parboiling of paddy, bread, biscuits, extruded products and ready to eat breakfast cereals.
-Oil processing: expelling, solvent extraction, refining and hydrogenation.
+Cereal processing and products: milling of rice, wheat, and maize, parboiling of paddy, bread, biscuits, extruded products, and ready-to-eat breakfast cereals.
+Oil processing: expelling, solvent extraction, refining, and hydrogenation.
 Fruits a nd vegetables p rocessing: extraction, clarification, concentration and packaging of fruit juice, jam, jelly, marmalade, squash, candies, tomato sauce, ketchup, and puree, potato chips, pickles.
 Plantation crops processing and products: tea, coffee, cocoa, spice, extraction of essential oils and oleoresins from spices.
-Milk and milk products processing: pasteurization and sterilization, cream, butter, ghee, icecream, cheese and milk powder.
+Milk and milk products processing: pasteurization and sterilization, cream, butter, ghee, ice cream, cheese, and milk powder.
 Processing of animal products: drying, canning, and freezing of fish and meat; production of egg powder.
 Waste utilization: pectin from fruit wastes, uses of by-products from rice milling.
-Food standards and qu ality maintenance: FPO, PFA, Agmark, ISI, HACCP, food plant sanitation and cleaning in place (CIP).
+Food standards and qu ality maintenance: FPO, PFA, Agmark, ISI, HACCP, food plant sanitation, and cleaning in place (CIP).

-Food Engineering: Mass and energy balance; Momentum transfer: Flow rate and pressure drop relationships for Newtonian fluids flowing through pipe, Reynolds number.
+Food Engineering: Mass and energy balance; Momentum transfer: Flow rate and pressure drop relationships for Newtonian fluids flowing through a pipe, Reynolds number.
 Heat transfer: heat transfer by conduction, convection, radiation, heat exchangers.
 Mass transfer: molecular diffusion and Fick’s law, conduction and convective mass transfer, permeability through single and multilayer films.
-Mechanical operations: size reduction of solids, high pressure homogenization, filtration, centrifugation, settling, sieving, mixing & agitation of liquid.
-Thermal operations: thermal sterilization, evaporation of liquid foods, hot air drying of solids, spray and freeze-drying, freezing and crystallization.
-Mass transfer oper ations: psychrometry, humidification and dehumidification operations.
+Mechanical operations: size reduction of solids, high-pressure homogenization, filtration, centrifugation, settling, sieving, mixing & agitation of liquid.
+Thermal operations: thermal sterilization, evaporation of liquid foods, hot air drying of solids, spray and freeze-drying, freezing, and crystallization.
+Mass transfer oper ations: psychrometry, humidification, and dehumidification operations.

-This article provides you about the GATE Engineering Sciences Syllabus 2021 and students can also download the syllabus pdf available through our blog.
-Share this article for your friends.
+This article provides you with the GATE Engineering Sciences Syllabus 2022 and students can also download the syllabus pdf available through our blog.
+Share this article with your friends.